Tiberius

-Early in his career, Tiberius was happily married to Vipsania, daughter of Augustus' friend, distinguished general and intended heir, Marcus Vipsanius Agrippa.
+Early in his career, Tiberius was happily married to Vipsania, daughter of Augustus's friend, distinguished general and intended heir, Marcus Vipsanius Agrippa.
 They had a son, Drusus Julius Caesar.
-After Agrippa died, Augustus insisted that Tiberius divorce Vipsania and marry his own daughter (Tiberius' step-sister) Julia.
+After Agrippa died, Augustus insisted that Tiberius divorce Vipsania and marry Agrippa's widow, Augustus' own daughter (Tiberius's step-sister) Julia.
 Tiberius reluctantly gave in.
-This second marriage proved scandalous, deeply unhappy, and childless; Julia was sent into exile.
+This second marriage proved scandalous, deeply unhappy, and childless; ultimately, Julia was sent into exile by her father.
 Tiberius adopted his nephew, the able and popular Germanicus, as heir.
-On Augustus' death in 14, Tiberius became princeps at the age of 55.
-Tiberius seems to have taken on the responsibilities of head of state with great reluctance, and perhaps a genuine sense of inadequacy in the role, compared to the capable, self-confident and charismatic Augustus.
+On Augustus's death in 14, Tiberius became princeps at the age of 55.
+He seems to have taken on the responsibilities of head of state with great reluctance and perhaps a genuine sense of inadequacy in the role, compared to the capable, self-confident and charismatic Augustus.